Reminder – that Sunday, 7-25 we host the Indianhead Trap Shoot. The pistol and rifle range will be closed all day!

 2021 Trap League Details

-Two rounds must be shot by Tuesday May 11th and a third round by Tuesday, May 18th.
+2. Two rounds must be shot by May 11th and the 3rd round by May 18th.
+No shooting back after May 18th.

 Team rosters are due May 18th.